The Setup π οΈ

 "isMaintenanceMode": false

-is on so that your first deployment doesn’t crash.
-So you’ll want to change that to:
+}By default, FORCE_DISABLE_MAINTENANCE_MODE is on so that your first deployment doesnβt crash.
+So youβll want to change that to:

 3.8 Run your production pipeline